nagaraj-real/agent-builder-api/README.md

 ### Dependency packs and environment configuration

-Dependency packs allow fine grained package installations based on your requirement.
+Dependency packs allow fine-grained package installations based on your requirements.
-Use environment variable EXTRA_DEPS in docker compose file to update.
+Use the environment variable EXTRA_DEPS in the docker-compose file to update.

-*install-extra-deps.sh* script can be used in dev container mode if docker compose is not available.
+*install-extra-deps.sh* script can be used in dev container mode if docker-compose is not available.

-For example the below environment configuration will install dependencies for Gemini model, Mongo DB, Langchain Graph and VectorDB
+For example, the below environment configuration will install dependencies for the Gemini model, Mongo DB, Langchain Graph, and VectorDB

 ```env
 EXTRA_DEPS: "gemini,mongodb,langgraph,vectordb"
 ```

 > [!TIP]
-> Start with basic depedency pack to support your model and add other features incrementally
+> Start with a basic dependency pack to support your model and add other features incrementally

-Following models are supported with its dependency pack
+The following models are supported by its dependency pack

 |   Model   | Dependency pack |   ENV key name    |
 | :-------: | :-------------: | :---------------: |